-- Unauthorized costs or charges that are incurred by students over the Internet. - Any damages the student may incur, including loss of data.
+- Unauthorized costs or charges that are incurred by students over the Internet.
+Any damages the student may incur, including loss of data. - The accuracy or quality of any information obtained through any school Internet connection. - The accidental encounter of controversial material, unless there is proof of gross

-- The accuracy or quality of any information obtained through any school Internet connection. - The accidental encounter of controversial material, unless there is proof of gross negligence in the area of content filtering or student monitoring, by St. Patrick School staff while the children are onsite. - The accidental encounter of controversial material while students are at home, unless there is proof of gross negligence in the area of maintaining our GoGuardian, our cloud based, Chromebook monitoring platforms. - Any student initiated, inappropriate search, which results in the viewing of controversial content at home and/or at school.
+- The accidental encounter of controversial material while students are at home, unless there is proof of gross negligence in the area of maintaining our GoGuardian, our cloud based, Chromebook monitoring platforms. - Any student initiated, inappropriate search, which results in the viewing of controversial content at home and/or at school.